Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Collaboration Apprehension

-SNEWS agreed to move forward with a focused collaboration in Phase 1 since Phase 0 confirmed both that HOPSKOTCH was a valuable technology for supporting SNEWS~2.0 and that SCiMMA was willing to work with SNEWS to meet their requirements and timeline.
+The assessments during Phase 0 confirmed both that \verb+HOPSKOTCH+~was a valuable technology for supporting SNEWS~2.0 and that SCiMMA was willing to work with SNEWS to meet their requirements and timeline, suggesting that a collaboration would be mutually beneficial.
 However, given the concerns of each organization, the structure of the collaboration would need to meet several constraints.
 Foremost, the workload would need to be shared between organizations.
 This would ensure that SNEWS would have the understanding required to sustain the codebase after SCiMMA's involvement, allow the SCiMMA developers to understand the existing SNEWS codebase on a short timescale, and avoid software duplication.
 This collaboration would also change SCiMMA's previous community engagement model, wherein MMA organizations served only as end-users rather than collaborative developers.
 This would increase the importance of reliable communication between SNEWS and SCiMMA to identify and evaluate ideas emerging from the collaborative development.
 The emergent nature of these constraints, along with the short timescale, suggested that an Agile Scrum framework would benefit the collaboration.
+However, the addition of a second Agile Scrum process to SCiMMA's effort would require careful implementation to avoid complicating the separate, but dependent, development efforts.
+Moreover, trust would have to be built in the Agile process itself since none of the SNEWS team had utilized Agile methods for software development nor heard of its success in scientific computing.